donkirkby/chess-kit/docs/index.md

 ---
 title: Chess Kit
-subtitle: Chess Variants With a Twist
+subtitle: Chess Games You Don't Have to Study
 callouts: index_callouts
 ---
 I am not a strong chess player - it's always seemed to me more like study than